 Following are examples where digital twins are used to optimize machines-

-How can Digital Twin technology improve your business?
+How can this technology improve your business?

 Assembling the first prototype from the parts that haven’t been developed or tested together will often cause problems that may require a significant amount of materials and effort.